CavernCrawlers/CavernCrawlers.github.io/Traits.md

 This character gains the **Sense Magic** ability as if they were a [Mage](Mage.md#sense-magic).

 ### Shapechanger
 As given in the core rules with the following exceptions:  This change lasts for 1 hour per **Character Level**.
-Changing back earlier requires a **Wisdom Check** vs DT 13 per hour of transformation or the expenditure of a **Fortune Point**.
+Changing back earlier requires a **Wisdom Check** vs DT 13 or the expenditure of a **Fortune Point**.

 ### Soul Gaze
 This character has the frightening ability to look into another’s soul.
 When this character first encounters any creature with a **True Name**, she may spend a **Fortune Point** to learn the creature’s **Allegiance** (if any) and **Type**.
 Additionally, she may make a **Charisma Check** for a chance that the creature’s True Name will come to her that night in a dream.
 The **DT** of the check is 10 + 1 per **Hit Die** of the target.